jgimsa/Gimsa-2024-Data/README.md

 Sources:
 Thyng, Kristen, et al. “True Colors of Oceanography: Guidelines for Effective and Accurate Colormap Selection.”
 Oceanography, vol. 29, no. 3, The Oceanography Society, Sept.
 2016, pp. 9–13, doi:10.5670/oceanog.2016.66.

-See also the references in the publication itself!
+Please also refer to the references in the publication itself!